 In addition to being the most energy efficient light bulb, LEDs can last up to 25,000 HOURS!
 That’s almost two years using a single light bulb!
 LED lights are made in all different shapes and sizes, even rope lights!

-LED lights do not contain mercury and can be placed in the trash.
+Locally, there is not a place that accepts LED lights for recycling.
+LED lights do not contain mercury or other harmful chemicals and can be placed in the trash.

 We’ve learned that some light bulbs can be put in the trash because they are not hazardous and there are some light bulbs that must be recycled Beyond the Blue Bin or at the Household Hazardous Facility because they contain harmful chemicals.
 It also makes the most sense to choose energy efficient bulbs to save money on light bulbs, energy use and reduce waste.